GLOBAL MARKETS-Shares follow oil down after Doha disappointment

 The yen, traditionally a target for capital in times of

-was still well short of highs of 107.63 yen per dollar hit a
+short of highs of 107.63 yen per dollar hit a week ago.

 "Many are waiting for the dust to settle as it is not yet